xsc/thrift-clj/README.md

 ## Roadmap

-- Have a look at Lists/Sets/...
+- Have a look at Lists/Sets/Enums/...
 - wrappers around Protocols (to encode/decode values directly to/from byte arrays)
+- tests & documentation
+- a Leiningen Plugin that operates with thrift-clj in mind
+- tests & documentationn
 - ...

 ## Related Work/Inspiration